davidtheclark/react-aria-tabpanel/README.md

 ## Project Goal

-A React component that provides a style- and markup-agnostic foundation for fully accessible tab panels. *You provide the inner elements*: **this module gives you wrapper components that will handle keyboard interactions and ARIA attributes**.
+A React component that provides a style- and markup-agnostic foundation for fully accessible tab panels. *You provide the inner elements*: **this module gives you "smart" wrapper components that will handle keyboard interactions and ARIA attributes**.

 *If you think that this component does not satisfy the ARIA spec of if you know of other ways to make it more accessible, please file an issue.*